zouloux/files/README.md

 Files is a NodeJS file management helper with a deadly simple API, with the power of [glob](https://github.com/isaacs/node-glob) and [fs-extra](https://github.com/jprichardson/node-fs-extra).
 Used in [Solidify](https://github.com/solid-js/) framework to handle files easily inside NodeJS.

 # Philosophy

 This package is meant to do powerful files operations with a simple API, inside NodeJS applications.
 All methods will not throw anything if there is something wrong, so it will not break your running server.

-Not targeted files are just ignored, the same way JQuery target DOM nodes.
+Targeted files which does not exists are just ignored, the same way JQuery target DOM nodes.

+# Typescript

 By default, console logs are enabled to show you what this package does.
 A [Typescript definition](https://github.com/zouloux/files/blob/master/files.d.ts) file is along the main Javasript file.
 It's all automatic if you use Typescript.

+# Colors

 If you install the [colors npm package](https://github.com/marak/colors.js/), you'll have nice logs.
 Colors is not a dependency so the bundle stays light if you don't need colors.